The Stack Tax

 It's a tax in the literal sense: a recurring cost on every dollar of revenue, automatically deducted before any of it reaches the bottom line.
 Unlike payroll, it doesn't scale with output.
 Unlike rent, it doesn't shrink when you renegotiate.
 It just compounds quietly.

 Most operators don't know their Stack Tax to the dollar.
 They know it feels high.
-The Bleed Rate formula turns that feeling into a number you can act on — usually a number that's worse than they hoped and easier to fix than they feared.
+The Stack Bleed Rate formula turns that feeling into a number you can act on — usually a number that's worse than they hoped and easier to fix than they feared.

 The Formula

-What is the Bleed Rate formula?
+What is the Stack Bleed Rate formula?

-Bleed Rate =
+Stack Bleed Rate =

 (monthly SaaS spend ÷ headcount)